petermikeska67/NHDS/README.md

 - Run on-demand ping tests for any discovered device.
 - Save the most recent scan as a JSON file via the UI.
 - Trigger scans programmatically with `POST /api/scan` or fetch the latest result from `GET /api/last-scan`.

-## Notes & Future Ideas

-- Refresh mode relies on terminal control — run it in a typical shell (TTY) for best CLI results.
-- Vendor detection reads the bundled `data/mac_vendors.json` file.
-Replace or extend it with your own dataset as needed.
-- Next up: uptime history, alerts for new devices, and richer exports (CSV, HTML).